This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Mental health and money advice help people with mental health conditions that need financial advice and people who are experiencing financial difficulties that are impacting upon their mental health.
 The website includes guides on dealing with debt, Universal Credit and Personal Independence Payments (PIP).

 Shelter has produced a useful webpage on Housing for people with mental health needs.
-Shelter also has a free emergency helpline, online advice and a webchat.
+Shelter also has an emergency helpline for urgent cases – if someone has nowhere to sleep tonight or is at risk of harm or abuse in their home.

 Mental health support for MP’s and their staff